fractalego/bert_ner/README.md

 The Ontonotes 5 dataset can be downloaded from the [LDC website](https://catalog.ldc.upenn.edu/LDC2013T19).

 ## Results
-I took measured the results both with and without BIOS tags.
+I measured the results both with and without BIOS tags.
-They don't seem to make much difference.
+The BIOES tags don't seem to make much difference.

 ### NO BIOES